grechsteiner/ChessPlus/README.md

 ## Usage

-This project was created with C++17, and utilizes a few standard unicode method from the boost library.
+This project was created with C++17, and utilizes a few standard unicode functions from the boost library for display purposes.

 There are 3 separate screens/states the program can be in, namely `Main Menu`, `Setup`, and `Active Game`.
 Each state has it's own set of valid commands, which are listed below:
 ```